 16. Lucabe Coffee

 Every downtown needs a delicious coffee shop and lucky for Columbus residents they have several.
-We chose Lucabe Coffee for an afternoon break and found it delightful.
+On our last visit, we chose Lucabe Coffee for an afternoon break and found it delightful.

 First the name – love it.
 Lucabe is a mix of the owners’ kids’ names – and the idea is that Lucabe is not only a wonderful coffee shop but a place where kids are welcome.
 There is even a cute kids’ corner where kids can play while their parents relax over a delicious drink.